brandi-jones/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+- Relational databases store related data, where the data is stored in a tabular format grouped into rows and columns.
+SQL stands for Structured Query Language.
+It is a language used to communicate with databases and designed for managing data held in a relational database management system.

 - [ ] Why do tables need a `primary key`?

+- So that each row can be uniquely identified

 - [ ] What is the name given to a table column that references the primary key on another table.

+- Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+- An intermediary table is needed, that holds foreign keys that reference the primary key on the related tables.
+While each foreign key on the intermediary table is not unique, the combinations of keys should be unique.

 ## Minimum Viable Product